SamHulme1/the-dungeon-maze/README.md

 11. [nu Html Checker](https://validator.w3.org/) To validate HTML
 13. [Jshint](https://jshint.com/) To validate Javascript
 14. [NightCafe](https://nightcafe.studio/) To created the images used on the site
+15. [Luapic](https://www4.lunapic.com/editor/) To create the pixalated effect on the bcakground image

 ---
 ## Deployment